Setting resource limits

-By default, docker services will use as much CPU or memory as they require.
-You may, however, wish to set a hard limit on memory, or the relative CPU shares used by a service.
-This can be accomplished with the
+By default, Docker services will use as much CPU and memory as they require.
+You may wish to set a hard limit on memory, or the relative CPU shares used by a service.

 The default number of CPU shares given to a service is 1024.
 This is a relative number - if the service of container A has 1024 CPU shares, and the service of container B has 512 CPU shares, and both containers attempt to use 100% of the CPU, then container B will receive half of the total CPU time.
 This only applies when CPU-intensive tasks are running, as if one container is idle then the others can use the remaining CPU time.